Specy/s68k/tests/corpus/README.md

 * **`instructions`** — one entry per assembled instruction, sorted by address.
   `line` is the 0-based index of the Source line it came from; `text` is the canonical rendering below.
-* **`memory`** — one entry per Directive that puts bytes in memory (`dc`, `dcb`, `ds`), sorted by address. `dc` and `dcb` carry their `bytes`; `ds` carries `zeroed`, the number of zero bytes the Program writes there.
+* **`memory`** — one entry per Directive that puts bytes in memory or reserves room for them (`dc`, `dcb`, `ds`), sorted by address. `dc` and `dcb` carry their `bytes`; `ds` carries `reserved`, the number of bytes it takes up and does not write.
 Every other Directive (`org`, `equ`, ...) contributes nothing.
-A memory entry carries no `line`, unlike an instruction and a Label: the Program of the version these fixtures were taken from keeps no Source line for a data Directive, and phase 0 does not change the Assembler to record one.
+  A memory entry carries no `line`, unlike an instruction and a Label.
+The Program of 1.4.2 kept no Source line for a data Directive, so phase 0 had none to write; the Program of the rewrite does carry one, and adding the field is still a deliberate change of every fixture that has a `memory` entry, which phase 1 did not make.
 Two data Directives that swap Source lines without moving therefore give the same fixture, and a changed `bytes` run has to be found by address.
-When Directives carry a Location, the field is worth adding, and that is a deliberate change of every fixture that has a `memory` entry.
 * **`labels`** — one entry per Label, by name, with its address and the 0-based index of the Source line it is on.
-Constants (`equ`) are not Symbols in the version these fixtures were taken from — their text is substituted before parsing — so they never appear here; when they become Symbols that is a deliberate change of the fixtures.
+Constants (`equ`) are not Symbols in 1.4.2 — their text is substituted before parsing — so they never appeared here.
+They are Symbols of the rewrite's Program and are **still** not written here: the field is the Labels, by name, and a Constant's value is visible in every instruction that uses it.
+Writing the whole symbol table instead is a deliberate change of the fixtures and is not one phase 1 made.

 ### Conventions